justkareem/justkareem/README.md

-# 👋 Hi, I’m Elelu Abdulkareem Ayomikun
+# 👋 Hi, I’m Elelu Abdulkareem
 🚀 **Software Engineer | Full Stack Developer**

 I’m passionate about building impactful and scalable software solutions.
 With hands-on experience in backend development using **Django** and mobile app development with **Flutter**, I enjoy creating systems that enhance user experiences and streamline processes.